 At a Glance

-The filing seeks to investigate larger connections among the Louisiana Parish Sheriff’s Office (SCPSO), Sheriff Champagne, Energy Transfer Partners (ETP), and Tigerswan LLC, in light of ETP’s proposed Bayou Bridge Pipeline project in Louisiana.
-The proposed pipeline would span 162 miles between Lake Charles and St. James, passing through 11 parishes, and impacting 700 bodies of water, including in the Atchafalya Basin.
-Tigerswan, LLC is listed as a “Silver Partner” on the National Sheriffs’ Association website, which indicates that it has made financial contributions to the association, and when Greg Champagne was president of the NSA he publicly endorsed the Bayou Bridge Pipeline.
-TigerSwan has been the subject of in-depth reporting and public criticism as a result its controversial tactics, including deploying a highly militarized response to civilian protests, with one former military official denouncing such tactics as “extreme by all measures.”
+The filing seeks to investigate larger connections among the Louisiana Parish Sheriff’s Office (SCPSO), Sheriff Greg Champagne, Energy Transfer Partners (ETP), and Tigerswan LLC, in light of ETP’s proposed Bayou Bridge Pipeline project in Louisiana.
+The proposed pipeline would span 162 miles between Lake Charles and St. James, passing through 11 parishes, and impacting 700 bodies of water, including in the Atchafalaya Basin.
+Tigerswan, LLC is listed as a “Silver Partner” on the National Sheriffs’ Association (NSA) website, which indicates that it has made financial contributions to the association, and when Champagne was president of the NSA he publicly endorsed the Bayou Bridge Pipeline.
+TigerSwan has been the subject of in-depth reporting and public criticism as a result of its controversial tactics, including deploying a highly militarized response to civilian protests, with one former military official denouncing such tactics as “extreme by all measures.”

 In 2016, Champagne, then also serving as President of the NSA, traveled to North Dakota to observe the law enforcement response to protests against the DAPL.
 Champagne also dispatched SCPSO employees to travel—to the tune of nearly $36,000— to North Dakota to support the production of a pro-law enforcement video series called “Know the Truth.”

 Click here for other cases related to the Bayou Bridge Pipeline.